samo-lasic/csound-instruments/instruments/bonkolo.md

 Inspired by the behavior of bouncing “balls”, Bonkolo models motion-like dynamics through time-varying envelopes, stereo positioning, and per-note decay shaping.
 Each note behaves as a virtual object with properties such as **jump height**, **gravity-based decay**, **sustain**, and **pan**, producing animated, polyrhythmic textures that shift continuously across the sequence.

-Unlike traditional step sequencers or generative plugins, Bonkolo is conceived as a **performance instrument**, not a composition tool.
+Unlike traditional step sequencers or generative plugins, Bonkolo is conceived as a **performance instrument**, not for programming fixed sequences or patterns.
 Its unique combination of **bounce-based articulation**, **dual-layer probabilistic control**, and **real-time modulation shaping** enables continuous musical transformation without breaking flow.
 All parameters are designed for hands-on use via MIDI or OSC interfaces, with no reliance on screen-based editing during play.

 <p align="left">
   <img src="../images/bonkolo.png" style="max-width: 100%;" width="700">